vfonic/SPOJ/README.md

 # SPOJ

-Solutions to SPOJ (Sphere Online Judge) problems
+Solutions to SPOJ (Sphere Online Judge) problems.

-## Disclaimer!!!

-These are my solutions for SPOJ problems.

-Please DO NOT submit pull-requests as I will not accept them.
-The point of this repo is to show _my_ solution to SPOJ problems, not as a complete collection of SPOJ problem solutions.
+Most of these solution are my own, but I've since opened the repo so anyone can submit their own solutions.

 The file name equals problem name on SPOJ.
 For example: abcdef.cpp is my solution for http://www.spoj.com/problems/ABCDEF/ problem.